-Combination Skin: 4 Signs Of This Skin Type + How To Care For It, From Experts
+Combination Skin: 5 Signs You Have It + How To Care For It, From Experts

 Discovering your skin type is, arguably, the cornerstone of skin care.
 After all, you can't begin to approach targeted treatments without knowing what kinds of formulas work best for your skin.

 And while a lucky few can identify their skin type right off the bat—be it dry, oily, or acne-prone—most of the time it's not so obvious.
 Case in point: combination skin.
 As its title suggests, combination skin is more of a skin type hybrid, and it's not so easy to point out.

 Think you might have combination skin?
 We tapped the experts for the most common signposts of this skin type, plus which products you should use to keep your combination skin glowing.

 "Combination skin is part oily, part dry," says board-certified dermatologist Jeanine Downie, M.D.
 "Typically, it's oily in the T-zone and drier on the cheeks."

 So while you may notice patches of shine on your face, that doesn't necessarily mean you have run-of-the-mill oily skin.
 Rather, oily skin refers to shine all over: "When you have oily skin, it is something you will notice all over your face, as opposed to just one restricted area," celebrity esthetician and dermatological nurse Natalie Aguilar adds.